Indonesia Stock Exchange: Colonial Era

 Historically, the capital market has existed long before Indonesia's independence.
 Since the new era of the Dutch East Indies, the government began building plantations on a large scale in the Dutch East Indies.
 Sources of funds for building the plantation were obtained from the Dutch and other Europeans.
 Stock transactions in securities trading were first recorded in 1892, which was carried out by the Plantation Company in Batavia, namely Cultuur Maatschappij Goalpara, it was written that the company sold 400 shares at a price of 500 guilders per share outstanding.
 Four years later, Het Centrum also released a prospectus for the sale of shares with a value of up to 105 thousand guilders with a price per share of 100 guilders.

-After careful preparation, the first capital market in Indonesia was finally established in Batavia (Jakarta) on 14 December 1912, which was named Vereniging voor de Effectenhandel or Stock Exchange and immediately started trading activities.
+After careful preparation, the first capital market in Indonesia was finally established in Batavia (Jakarta) on 14 December 1912, which was named Vereniging voor de Effectenhandel (Stock Exchange Association) and immediately started trading activities.
 The capital market at that time was established by the Dutch East Indies government for the benefit of the colonial government.
 The shares traded are shares or bonds of Dutch companies/plantations operating in Indonesia where the bonds issued by the provincial and municipal governments have company share certificates issued by the administrative office in the Netherlands and then the securities of other Dutch companies.
 The development of the capital market in Batavia is so fast that it attracted people from other cities.

 The development and growth of the capital market did not go as expected, even during several periods of capital market activity experiencing a vacuum.
 This was caused by several factors such as the war which required the stock exchange to be closed, including in 1914-1918 the stock exchange was closed due to the occurrence of World War I. During World War II, the Stock Exchanges in Semarang and Surabaya had to be closed again in early 1939 and continued with the closing of the Stock Exchanges in Jakarta in 1942–1952.
 The transfer of power from the colonial government to the government of the Republic of Indonesia, and various conditions that caused the operation of the stock exchange to not run properly.